meltano/meltano/docs/src/_reference/cloud-cli.md

 │ ad2b34087e7c4332a1398321552f2a82 │ daily           │ sandbox      │ 2023-03-22 00:03:23 │ Failed   │ 00:10:13   │
 │ 695de7b041b445f5a46a7aac1d0879b9 │ daily           │ sandbox      │ 2023-03-21 15:44:55 │ Failed   │ 00:08:09   │
 ╰──────────────────────────────────┴─────────────────┴──────────────┴─────────────────────┴──────────┴────────────╯

+# Display the last 12 hours of executions
+$ meltano cloud history --lookback 12h

+# Display the last week of executions
+$ meltano cloud history --lookback 1w

+# Display the last hour and a half of executions
+$ meltano cloud history --lookback 1h30m
 ```

 ## `logs`